Cecilia Diniz Behn

 Mathematically, my research contributes to the development of novel techniques to understand high-dimensional multiscale systems of differential equations; analyze connections between structure and dynamics of general networks; and investigate dynamics at the interface of deterministic and stochastic behavior.

-During the course of my graduate training in the Department of Mathematics and the Center for BioDynamics at Boston University and my postdoctoral training in the Division of Sleep Medicine at Harvard Medical School and the Department of Mathematics at the University of Michigan, I have developed a strong, externally-funded research program in applied math with vital connections to experimentalists and clinicians.
+During the course of my graduate training in the Department of Mathematics and the Center for BioDynamics at Boston University; my postdoctoral training in the Division of Sleep Medicine at Harvard Medical School and the Department of Mathematics at the University of Michigan; and my faculty appointments, I have developed a strong, externally-funded research program in applied math with vital connections to biomedical research.

 Current Research Projects